 Teaching digital literacy has become an essential part of today’s education, especially after being mandated by the Common Core and other state equivalents.
 With so many new technologies out there, it’s easy for teachers to feel constantly behind.
 This can lead to teachers being overwhelmed, which in turn can lead to burnout.
 To address this problem, we compiled a list of must-have digital literacy skills (with a few bonuses for extra credit) to help teachers and administrators prioritize teacher digital literacy professional development.

 Keep in mind that if there is one truth in developing a digital literacy curriculum, it’s that the definition of digital literacy should be re-determined and set on a yearly basis, if not more frequently, as technologies and skills evolve.

 Teachers should have enough grounding in digital technologies to be able to efficiently navigate them during class time.
 This understanding should be deep enough that when new technologies emerge, teachers have the fluency to puzzle out how to navigate them on their own or in conjunction with colleagues.

 Teachers should know how to navigate search engines in order to return relevant, respectable and safe results that represent a broad spectrum of perspectives.

-Teachers should be digitally literate enough to be able to determine a reputable website from one that is untrustworthy, biased, dangerous, or outdated.
+Teachers should be able to determine a reputable website from one that is untrustworthy, biased, dangerous or outdated.
 They should be able to guide students toward attaining these same skills.

-Teachers should have a deep enough understanding of the digital tools available to them so that they can propose and guide students through creative projects that stretch these tools to the limits of what they can do.
+Teachers should have a deep enough understanding of available digital tools to propose and guide students through creative projects that stretch these tools to the limits of what they can do.

-Teachers should be able to communicate on digital technologies in a manner that is appropriate for the platform at hand.
+Teachers should be able to communicate on digital technologies in a manner that is appropriate for each platform.